deathworlders/online/content/books/deathworlders/chapter-31-touching-down.md

 From there, it had been on to Saturn, which was an even greater trove of new finds.

-Xiù was delighted for Allison, too: Her job had turned out to be more involved and interesting than she’d feared, and the process of angling *Misfit*’s WiTChES fields and fine-tuning their size to balance power demands was one she likened to kite surfing.
+Xiù was delighted for Allison, too: Her job had turned out to be more involved and interesting than she’d feared, and the process of angling *Misfit’s* WiTChES fields and fine-tuning their size to balance power demands was one she likened to kite surfing.

 “There’s an art to it!” she beamed enthusiastically when their shift finally ended, as they orbited deceptively high above the ring system.
 Out the porthole window the rings looked like a solid floor extending out to a skewed horizon, but in reality they were half a light-second above them.
 “The simulator just didn’t catch what it’s really like.
 You can almost *feel* the solar wind.”